 It’s funny how God works because a recruiter actually reached out to me about a new position after I quit my last job and I GOT THE JOB.
 It’s a fully remote position, as well, which I am so thankful for.
 There is nothing worse than sitting in an office all day and I don’t have to do that anymore.
 I start next Monday and I am excited about this new chapter in my life.

-I have been using the time between both positions to relax and to absolutely nothing.
-I have caught up on my shows, read a couple books, and hung out with some friends.
+I have been using the time between both positions to relax and do absolutely nothing.
+I have caught up on my shows, read a couple of books, and hung out with some friends.
 It has been such a fun, relaxing time and definitely deserved as my stress levels were through the roof.
 We are often taught to be on the go and to do as much as possible, so doing the complete opposite has been a true eye-opener.

 SOME FINAL THOUGHTS

 No job is worth your sanity and sometimes you just have to take the risk and walkaway.
 Normally, people play it safe and wait to land a new job before quitting, but I didn’t do that.
 I just decided to go for it and it’s the best decision I ever made.
 I don’t have to settle for a crappy job or stay because I don’t have something lined up.
 Sometimes the best thing you can do is leave because you never know what could come next and more often than not, it’s something way better.
 You just have to have a little faith.